Edition 1.0

 zarafa-archiver -u <user name> --attach-to <archive store>

-This causes a folder with the full name of user name to be created in the archive store.
+user name to be created in the archive store.
 This folder is attached to the primary store for user name and used as the root of the archive, see screen shot.

 zarafa-archiver -u <user name> --attach-to <archive store> -w

-When multiple users are connected to a single archive store.
-A user will only have access to his/her personal archive and not to the other archives.
+only have access to his/her personal archive and not to the other archives.

 zarafa-archiver -u <user name> --attach-to <archive store> \

-This causes a folder with the name folder name to be created in the archive store.
+--archive-name <folder name>folder name to be created in the archive store.
 This folder is attached to the primary store for user name and used as the root of the archive.

 zarafa-archiver -u <user name> --attach-to <archive store> --no-folder

-In a single-server configuration, zarafa-archiver will not be able to connect to the correct archive server based on the archive store name.
+zarafa-archiver will not be able to connect to the correct archive server based on the archive store name.
 In this case the full path to the archive server must be specified:

 zarafa-archiver -u <user name> --attach-to <archive store> \

---archive-server <full server path>
+--archive-server <full server path>http[s]://<address>:<port>/zarafa.

 zarafa-archiver -u <user name> --list